-The C Program is a long-established partnership between SCDOT and the forty-six counties of South Carolina to fund the improvements of state roads, county roads, city streets, and other local transportation projects.
-SCDOT, like all state transportation departments across the country have quickly learned, the job is too big to accomplish without partnerships.
+The C Program is a long-established partnership between the South Carolina Department of Transportation (SCDOT) and the forty-six counties of South Carolina to fund the improvements of state roads, county roads, city streets, and other local transportation projects.
+SCDOT, like all state transportation departments across the country, have quickly learned the job is too big to accomplish without partnerships.
 The C Program is successful because local leaders and citizens alike are willing to work with SCDOT to meet the needs of the communities throughout South Carolina.
-The South Carolina Department of Transportation (SCDOT) C Program was established in accordance with Section 12-28-2740 of the S.C.
+The SCDOT C Program was established in accordance with Section 12-28-2740 of the S.C.
 Code of Laws 1976, as amended.

 The following were taken from the South Carolina Code of Laws and have been updated through the 2007 Session of the General Assembly.

 C Fund Law (Section 12-28-2740) - (PDF 20.4 Kb)

 Set Aside Law (Section 12-28-2930) - (PDF 17.6 Kb)

 Procurement Code (Section 11-35) - (PDF 231 Kb)